theislab/comparative_atlas/README.md

 # Quick start

 Here we provide an example on training a `scANVI` model incrementally.

+> [!TIP]
-You can download a simulated case–control PBMC scRNA-seq dataset—featuring increased IFN signaling in monocytes from case samples—along with the corresponding reference model from [this link](https://doi.org/10.6084/m9.figshare.31825075).
+> You can download a simulated case–control PBMC scRNA-seq dataset—featuring increased IFN signaling in monocytes from case samples—along with the corresponding reference model from [this link](https://doi.org/10.6084/m9.figshare.31825075).

 Import the modified `SCANVI` class from source
 ```python